MyLotto is the only website authorised to sell tickets for Lotto New Zealand’s games.

 We have initially launched our subscriptions feature for our two most popular games - Lotto and Big Wednesday.

-While we do not have a fixed date for when this feature will be available for Bullseye and Keno, we will look to introduce subscriptions for these games based on customer demand.
+While we do not have a fixed date for when this feature will be available for Bullseye, Keno and Play 3, we will look to introduce subscriptions for these games based on customer demand.

 If you add a new credit card to your MyLotto account after you have created your subscription, your subscription purchase will not automatically take funds from your credit card as you did not enable it when you created your subscription.